Out-of-equilibrium dynamics of quantum many-body systems with long-range interactions: Equilibrium properties of long-range interacting quantum spin systems

 The location of $\alpha_{*}$ was subject to multiple controversies, but the result $\alpha_{*}=d+2-\eta_{\rm sr}$\,\cite{angelini2014relations, defenu2015fixed}, with $\eta_{\rm sr}$ the anomalous dimension of the model with local interactions, appears now to be established\,\cite{defenu2017criticality} in agreement with extensive numerical simulations in classical models\,\cite{horita2016upper}.
 Due to the dependence of $\alpha_{*}$ on the universal equilibrium properties of the local model, this boundary \emph{does} depend on the particular model.
 For the model considered in this Report, the phase diagram of the equilibrium critical problem is displayed in Fig.\,\ref{Fig_SecII_1}: in Fig.\,\ref{Fig_SecII_1a} we report the universality properties for different dimension \cite{defenu2017criticality}, while in Fig.\,\ref{Fig_SecII_1b} we show the phase diagram for finite temperature of the one-dimensional model \cite{knap2013probing}.
 Decreasing the decay exponent below the dimension of the system, i.e. $\alpha<d$, does not produce any major implications in the equilibrium critical scaling, but it does modify the thermodynamic properties.
-In the regime $\alpha<d$, the system becomes non-additive and the boundary contribution to thermodynamic quantities cannot be neglected, leading to the violation of several established equilibrium properties including the equivalence of thermodynamic ensembles\,\cite{barre2001inequivalence}.
+In the regime $\alpha<d$ the boundary contribution to thermodynamic quantities cannot be neglected (a property referred to as non-additive), leading to the violation of several established equilibrium properties including the equivalence of thermodynamic ensembles\,\cite{barre2001inequivalence}.

 Given this scenario, long-range interacting systems can be classified in the following way \cite{defenu2021longrange}: for $\alpha < d$ they are in the so-called \emph{strong long-range regime}, for $d< \alpha< \alpha ^* $ they are in the \emph{weak long-range regime}, while for $\alpha>\alpha^*$ one retrieves short-range properties.\footnote{We warn the readers that the nomenclature we adopt here is far from being universally established in the vast literature on long-range interactions. } In this Report we will mainly focus on quantum spin systems around the strong long-range regime, i.e. $0\le \alpha \lesssim d$, and we aim at providing a cohesive picture for their distinctive dynamics.